FLOWER FACTS & MEANING

 LIVE PLANTS FOR MEN Just as with Father’s Day, it can be hard to find an appropriate flower or arrangement gift for men.
 Unless you know exactly what type of flowers they prefer, you may be concerned about giving them something too “feminine.”
 Live plants are a great way to get around this problem.

-You can find tropical plants, like orchids, money trees, or Bali Anthuriums as live plants on our website.
+You can find tropical plants, like orchids, money trees, or Bali Anthuriums as live plants on our Singapore Money Tree.
 You could also consider a succulent live plant.
 These are all perfect options for the plant-loving man in your life.
 Plus, they are gifts that will provide long-term enjoyment.

 FLOWER SUBSCRIPTION FOR WOMEN Women are admittedly a lot easier to buy flowers for.
 There are so many flowers that most women like.
 If you are looking for a unique flower gift for a woman, try one of our subscription plans.
 We offer monthly, weekly, and bi-weekly plans.
 There is even a monthly all-rose subscription available.